 Generic Name: brimonidine topical

-Note: This document contains side effect information about brimonidine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Mirvaso.
+Note: This page contains information about the side effects of brimonidine topical.
+Some of the dosage forms included on this document may not apply to the brand name Mirvaso.

 For the Consumer